Registered Dietitian Nutritionist, Licensed Dietitian (Florida)

 To deal with my negative emotions, I found myself cheating on my diets and living a life of secrecy.
 I’d sneak downstairs after my roommates went to bed to binge on cereal.
 When no one was around at work, I’d open my drawer of snacks and lose control.
 Then, I hid the wrappers in my purse so there’d be no evidence of my binge in the trash can.

-It wasn’t until after college graduation when I came to terms about the dangers of dieting.
-I got real with myself and admitted the damage I had done to my metabolism after a decade of restrictive eating.
+When I came to terms about the dangers of dieting, I got real with myself and admitted the damage I had done to my metabolism after a decade of restrictive eating.
 No wonder I couldn’t lose weight: my body was in freak-out mode, my hormones imbalanced, and my adrenals were shot.
 I wreaked havoc on my body and health and what did it bring me?
 Nothing but wasted time, money, and unnecessary struggle.

 Today, I’ve mastered balancing health with life.
 My relationship with food is nothing but blissful- I eat to stay fit and happy while coaching other people how to do it, too.
 I’ll never go back to my restrictive eating ways because it simply does not work.

 You can watch this version of my story on Instagram.

 When I was in 7th grade, I decided I wanted to be a dietitian.
 Ten years later, that dream came true when I graduated with my degree in dietetics and nutrition from Missouri State University.
 I completed my 9-month Dietetic Internship at MSU with an emphasis in public affairs.
 During college, I taught group fitness classes and worked in the fitness facility at our campus gym.